go-sre/host/README.md

 ## accesslog

-[Log][logpkg] encompasses access logging functionality.
+[AccessLog][logpkg] encompasses access logging functionality.
 Seperate operators, and runtime initialization of those operators, are provided for ingress and egress traffic.
 An output template parameter allows redirection of the access logging:
 ~~~
 // OutputHandler - template parameter for log output
 type OutputHandler interface {